Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Results and Discussion

 A minority of sources appear to spread in the upper-right direction, roughly following our representative SMC reddening vector.
 In principle, these sources could be interpreted as either highly-reddened objects due to their circumstellar material or as objects with substantial IR excess, possibly associated with accretion emission in the F187N filter.

 To break this degeneracy, we may look at the distribution of these outliers in the 2CD (see Sec.~\ref{sec:location}).
-Tracing for simplicity a cross centred on ($0.3, -1.1$), we can divide them into three groups: First, objects in the bottom-left quadrant are generally compatible with the main populations, with negligible reddening.
+Examining the quadrants defined with respect to ($0.3, -1.1$), objects in the bottom-left quadrant are generally compatible with the main populations, with negligible reddening.
 Second, objects in the bottom-right quadrant (blue dots) have F200W--F444W compatible with stellar photospheres, but show significant F187N excess.
 One of these sources also showed H$\alpha$ excess when observed with {\em HST}.
 Strong line emission in this case is the most viable explanation, with mass accretion, possibly a sporadic large episode, as a plausible source.
 In this case, the lack of F444W excess may suggest that the accreting disk has cleared its inner hot-dust component and accretion is supported largely by the gaseous phase.
 The spatial location of these objects in the NGC 346 field, several of them rather bright in the F115W filter, shows some concentration in correspondence with the brightest clumps of nebular emission.
 A significant fraction is spread in the field, however, suggesting that these accreting YSOs may be relatively evolved and dispersed.
 For simplicity, we refer to these objects as PMS objects.

 Third, objects in the top-left quadrant (red squares), which we shall refer to as YSOs, have near-IR colours compatible with stellar photospheres and significant F444W excess, a characteristic incompatible with reddened objects.
 Of these, 29 also showed an H$\alpha$ excess in the {\em HST} catalogue.
 These objects are clustered at the centre of the region but become more spread out in the southern part of our field.
 This latter grouping may be a candidate for transitional YSOs (i.e., protoplanetary disks with inner holes in the dust distribution and negligible mass accretion).